kfroger/imtfc/Docs.md

 `getFunction` must be a function.
 The return value of this is what is cached

-`expiryDelta` must be an `imc.expiryDelta` object.
+`expiryDelta` must be an `imtfc.expiryDelta` object.
 This is the amount of time that the data should be cached for before being renewed

 ---